Gamaliel Bailey

-Gamaliel Bailey (December 3, 1807 – June 5, 1859) was an American physician who left that career to become an abolitionist journalist, editor, and publisher, working primarily in Cincinnati, and Washington, D.C.
-Anti-abolitionist mobs attacked his offices in both cities during the 1840s.
+Gamaliel Bailey (December 3, 1807 – June 5, 1859) was one of America's leading anti-slavery journalists whose newspaper National Era, based in the nation's capital, held a prominent voice in shaping the country's abolitionist movement and its visibility.

-Biography
+Early life and education

-Born and raised in Mount Holly Township, New Jersey, in 1807, Bailey moved with his family to Philadelphia at the age of nine.
-He was educated at home and in local schools.
+Gamaliel Bailey was born in Mount Holly Township, New Jersey, in 1807, the son of a dedicated Methodist preacher.
+At the age of nine, he moved with his family to Philadelphia, where he received his education both at home and in local schools.

-Bailey graduated from the Jefferson Medical College, Philadelphia, in 1827.
-He moved to Baltimore, where he served as editor of the Methodist Protestant, a religious journal.
+Bailey completed his medical degree at Jefferson Medical College in 1827, graduating at age twenty.
+He soon moved to Baltimore, where he served as editor of the Methodist Protestant, a short-lived journal of the Methodist Protestant reform movement.

+Early career and abolitionist work

 In 1831, Bailey moved to Cincinnati, where he set up a medical practice.
 He also lectured on physiology at the Lane Theological Seminary.

-Attending the Lane Debates on Slavery in February 1834 between pro- and anti-slavery students, he became an ardent abolitionist.
-The anti-slavery students withdrew from the seminary in protest for its condemnation of abolitionism.
+He was present during the 1834 Lane Debates on Slavery, which ignited the abolitionist movement, drew outrage from school officials and the city, and led to a revolt of anti-slavery students who left for Oberlin College.
+He soon became an ardent convert to abolitionism.

 In 1836, Bailey joined James G. Birney in the editorial control of The Philanthropist, the official newspaper of the Ohio Anti-Slavery Society.
-The following year he succeeded Birney as editor.
-He directed the paper in publishing anti-slavery articles until 1847, in spite of threats and acts of violence — the printing office of The Philanthropist was wrecked three times by pro-slavery mobs.
+The following year he succeeded Birney as editor, and later sole proprietor.
+Anti-slavery tracts from The Philanthropist were reprinted as accessible pamphlets entitled Facts for the People.
+He directed the paper in publishing anti-slavery articles until 1847, in spite of threats and acts of violence.
+The printing office of The Philanthropist was wrecked three times by pro-slavery mobs.
+In 1843, Bailey evolved The Philanthropist into the Cincinnati Morning Herald, which he ran for three years.

+National Era and influence in Washington, D.C.

-Beginning in 1843, Bailey also edited a daily paper, the Herald.
-In 1847, he assumed control of the new abolitionist publication, The National Era, in Washington, D.C.
+In 1847, he left Cincinnati and moved to Washington, DC to assumed control of the new abolitionist publication, The National Era.
 His offices were attacked by pro-slavery mobs; in 1848, he and his printers were under siege for three days as a mob held them hostage.

-This paper had a considerable circulation nationally.
-In 1851–1852, it published Harriet Beecher Stowe's novel, Uncle Tom's Cabin, in serial form.
+This paper had a considerable national circulation.

+In 1851–1852, the paper published Harriet Beecher Stowe's Uncle Tom's Cabin as a weekly serial.

-In December 1854, Bailey helped to persuade Montgomery Blair to represent Dred Scott in his Supreme Court case pro bono, by agreeing to underwrite his expenses.
+In December 1854, Bailey helped persuade Montgomery Blair to represent Dred Scott in his Supreme Court case pro bono, by agreeing to underwrite his expenses.
 By May 11, 1857, the Scott case had incurred $63.18 in court costs and $91.50 for the printing of briefs.
-Bailey asked the 75 Republican members of Congress to contribute $2.00 each and covered the rest himself.
+Bailey asked the 75 Republican members of Congress to contribute $2.00 each, and covered the rest himself.